+(Please adopt the correct paragraph below for your school or EYFS setting)

-- 88. At Treetops, we seek to ensure that children have opportunities to learn about staying safe.
-Children are taught about safety via interactive and practical activities and staff consistently demonstrate safe behaviours and encourage safe play.
-This is through age appropriate adult-led and child-led activities both inside and outside the Early Years Setting.
-We use real-life examples of how to keep safe and use stories to support the children's thinking and vocabulary on this important aspect of learning.
-Our setting is committed to ensuring our children can grow and develop in a stimulating and safe environment, in line with the EYFS framework. - 89.
-When our Early Years children go to school children are taught about safeguarding through a carefully sequenced Relationship Education or, depending on age and ability, Relationships and Sex and Health Education (RSHE) based on the DfE statutory guidance.
-This specifically includes sexual harassment and sexual violence as well as online safety, cyber bullying, radicalisation, sexual abuse, pornography, peer on peer abuse and sharing nudes or semi nudes as well as healthy relationships and consent.
+88. In our school which include the EYFS setting, we seek to ensure that children= have opportunities to learn about staying safe.
+Children are taught about safety via= interactive and practical activities and staff consistently demonstrate safe behaviours and= encourage safe play (insert here examples of how this is done).
+Our setting is= committed to ensuring our children can grow and develop in a stimulating and safe= environment, inline with the EYFS framework.

+89. In Hornbill School children are taught about safeguarding through a= carefullysequenced Relationship Education or, depending on age and ability, Relationships= and Sexand Health Education (RSHE) based on the DfE statutory guidance.
+This= specificallyincludes sexual harassment and sexual violence as well as online safety,= cyberbullying, radicalisation, sexual abuse, pornography, peer on peer abuse and= sharingnudes or semi nudes as well as healthy relationships and consent.